Top ICD-10 Codes for Speech Therapy (2024)

 • Limited vocabulary or word retrieval difficulties

-This disorder can manifest in various symptoms depending on the underlying cause of the feeding difficulty.
-Some common symptoms that may be associated with feeding difficulties include:
+This disorder can manifest in various symptoms depending on the underlying cause of the disorder, characterized by feeding difficulty.
+Some common symptoms that may be associated with feeding and developmental challenges include:

 • Refusal to eat or drink